The topic of uninsured/underinsured motorist coverage in Virginia is complex.

 In determining what coverage may be available, it’s appropriate to mail a letter to the defendant requesting information concerning insurance on the vehicle, any insurance on which the defendant is the named insured and any other insurance in the defendant’s household.

-When the defendant has been charged with DUI, the claimant can make a written request to the defendant’s insurance carrier to disclose the limits of coverage even when the claimant has not incurred bills and lost wages in excess of $12,500.
-Virginia Code § 8.01-417 Under that same Code section you can request the defendant’s current physical address and the carrier must respond within 30 days.
+When the defendant has been charged with DUI, the claimant can make a written request to the defendant’s insurance carrier to disclose the limits of coverage, even when the claimant has not incurred bills and lost wages in excess of $12,500.
+Va.
+Code § 8.01-417.
+Under that same Code section you can request the defendant’s current physical address and the carrier must respond within 30 days.

 D. Look at the Plaintiff’s Home

-It is possible the plaintiff may be insured under a relative’s policy.
+Is it possible the plaintiff may be insured under a relative’s policy?
 You need to identify those relatives, their policies and the amount of coverage.
 The issue comes down to what is a household and is the plaintiff a member of that household.
 In addition there may be an issue of whether the plaintiff could be a member of two households.
 Brogdon v.
 Clark, 63 Va.
 Cir.
 85 (2003)

 E. Stacking

-Only the named insured, resident spouse and RR (not second-class insured) can stack.
+Only the named insured, resident spouse and resident relative (not second-class insured) can stack.
 The coverage is glued to these people.
 Smith v.
 USAA, 365 S.C.
-50, 56 (2005)
+50, 56 (2005).

 The injured party is only able to stack his own UIM coverage over the UIM coverage available on the vehicle.